 In this article

-The National Institute on Alcohol Abuse and Alcoholism defines alcohol blackouts as: gaps in a person's memory for events that occurred while intoxicated.
+The National Institute on Alcohol Abuse and Alcoholism defines alcohol blackouts as gaps in a person’s memory for events that occurred while intoxicated.1

-These gaps happen when enough alcohol is consumed to block the transfer of memories from short-term to long-term storage.
-The transfer of memories, called memory consolidation, occurs in a part of the brain called the hippocampus.
+These gaps happen when enough alcohol is consumed to block the transfer of memories from short- to long-term storage.

-A person experiencing an alcoholic blackout may appear to be functioning fairly normally, but may have no subsequent recollection of several hours to days worth of events during the blackout.
+A person experiencing an alcoholic blackout may appear to be functioning normally but have no subsequent recollection of the events during the blackout.
 They may not even appear to have been very intoxicated at the time.

 There are two different types of blackouts: